-and bluegill are the primary species stocked in ponds, and must be stocked in combination with each other if a good fishery is desired.
+Years of experimentation have shown three fish species are best suited for Iowa ponds.
+Largemouth Bass and Bluegill are the primary species stocked in ponds, and must be stocked in combination with each other if a good fishery is desired.
 Channel catfish are also recommended for pond stocking because they are popular with Iowa anglers and provide excellent fishing.
 All three species are available from many private hatcheries in Iowa.

 Key to management: harvest most bluegills, release most bass.